This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I spoke in this post about how my job, and the need to get the perfect picture, got in the way of my authentic experience with the roos.
 But, that’s not the roos, nor the experience’s fault, that’s my choices.

 I did have the most delightful experience coming onto the beach, though.
 A kangaroo bounded up and stopped with its nose almost touching my belly.
-I’ve never felt such an open, curious, welcoming energy before from an animal, possibly even a fellow human!
+I’ve never felt such an open, curious, welcoming energy before from wildlife, possibly even a fellow human!

 A kangaroo bounded up and stopped with its nose almost touching my belly.
 I’ve never felt such an open, curious, welcoming energy before from an animal, possibly even a fellow human!